Caravan insurance

 Does caravan insurance cover storm damage?

-A caravan insurance policy typically covers storm damage as well as flood damage, fire damage and theft.
+Yes, a caravan insurance policy typically covers storm damage.
+It usually also includes flood damage, fire damage and theft.

 To be sure, check your policy documents to see what’s covered by your caravan insurance.